Please contact the fellowship director:

 Our faculty also serve on the editorial boards of journals such as Prehospital Emergency Care, the Annals of Emergency Medicine, the Journal of Emergency Medicine, the Western Journal of Emergency Medicine, as well as directing EMS social media efforts such as podcasting for the National Association of EMS Physicians.

-In addition, Division of EMS faculty serve as invited participants and subject matter experts for local, regional, and national interests including consulting groups, task forces of official bodies such as the National Association of EMS Physicians, the American College of Surgeons, and the National Highway Traffic Safety Administration Office of EMS, and the National Quality Forum.
+In addition, Division of EMS faculty serve as invited participants and subject matter experts for local, regional, national, and international interests including consulting groups, task forces of official bodies such as the National Association of EMS Physicians, the American College of Surgeons, the National Highway Traffic Safety Administration Office of EMS, the National Quality Forum, and the Emergency Medical Services for Children.
 UCSD is one of ten participating clinical sites across the US and Canada in the Resuscitation Outcomes Consortium, which has been operating with bi-national support for over ten years.

 At the completion of the fellowship, the EMS fellow will: